msftsean/ai-hackathon-use-cases/Emergency-Response-Agent/execution_script.md

-# 🎬 Emergency Response Agent - # Run the hurricane response demo
+# 🎬 Emergency Response Agent v2.0.0 - Quick Start Guide
-python src/main.pyick Start Guide

-## 🚀 **FULLY IMPLEMENTED SYSTEM** - Ready to Run!
+## 🚀 **FULLY IMPLEMENTED SYSTEM v2.0.0** - Ready to Run!

 This execution script shows you how to quickly get started with the **production-ready** Emergency Response Planning Agent.
 The system is **100% complete** with comprehensive testing and modern architecture.

+> **Version 2.0.0**: Major release with complete implementation from conceptual design to production system.

 ## ⚡ Quick Start (5 minutes)